Statiko-dev/statiko.dev/content/en/docs/How To/4-manifest-files.md

 - Manage pages for 404 (Not Found) and 403 (Forbidden) errors
 - Set headers to enable security features, such as [`Content-Security-Policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy), [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options)
 - Set any other HTTP header, such as `Content-Type`, `Content-Disposition`, etc, or custom `X-*` headers
+- Deny access to certain paths (forcing a 404 status code)
+- Create basic proxies to other locations

 These options are defined with a Statiko manifest file, which is a YAML file called `_statiko.yaml` shipped together with your app's code.